shashimanupati/SentimentAnalyser/README.md

 # Sentiment Analysis for Amazon Fashion Reviews

-This code performs sentiment analysis on a dataset of Amazon Fashion reviews using the VADER SentimentIntensityAnalyzer.
+This script performs sentiment analysis on a dataset of Amazon Fashion reviews using the VADER SentimentIntensityAnalyzer.
 It calculates the number of positive, negative, and neutral reviews and prints the results.

 ## Requirements
 - Python 3.x